VictorCannestro/getting-your-feet-wet-with-python/README.md

-# getting-your-feet-wet-with-python
+# Welcome!
-Learn to build a variety of beginner software applications with Python
+Let's learn to build a variety of beginner software applications with Python.

+## Projects
+- [] Command Line Tic-Tac-Toe
+- [] House Plant Tracker